Tempo Dance Festival: Programme

-The goal is 'to bring dance in all its forms to Tāmaki Makaurau and promote the talents of up and coming artists'.
+The goal is 'to bring dance in all its forms to Auckland and promote the talents of up and coming artists'.
 Regular programmes include Secondary Colours for high schools, Tertiary Improvisation Showcase for tertiary level dance and Bloom (previously Fresh), for emerging choreographers or for a change of artistic direction.
-It has been held every year in Tāmaki Makaurau on the land of Ngāti Whātua ki Ōrākei until 2020 when the COVID 19 pandemic made the organisers move it fully online.
+It has been held every year in Auckland on the land of Ngāti Whātua ki Ōrākei until 2020 when the COVID 19 pandemic made the organisers move it fully online.

 2011 Tempo Dance Festival

 For the first time Tuakana: Maori Contemporary Showcase was programmed.